-The virus affects papayas as well as other crops, for example those of the cucurbit family.
-It is spread from plant to plant by aphids or mechanical injuries.
-Other ways of disease transmission is through grafting of infected planting material or via mechanical plant injuries.
+The virus affects papayas as well as other crops, for example, those of the cucurbit family.
+It is spread from plant to plant by mechanical injuries.
+Another way of disease transmission is through grafting with infected planting material.
 It is often associated with other viral diseases and symptoms can vary slightly in those cases.
 This virus is actually of minor importance in papaya but if the right conditions are met, it can lead to yield losses.

 Disinfect working tools or heat them in an oven at 150°C for 1 hour to kill the virus.
 Working tools or gloves can also be dipped in 0.525% sodium hypochlorite and then rinsed in water.

 Always consider an integrated approach with preventive measures together with biological measures if available.
 There is no chemical treatment for viral infections.